SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/add-attachment.md

 # Add SuperOffice document as attachment

-When creating an email [from Microsoft Outlook][1] or [from Lotus Notes][2] you can add documents from SuperOffice CRM as attachments.
+When [creating an email from Microsoft Outlook][1] you can add documents from SuperOffice CRM as attachments.

 1. In the email window, click the **Attach document** button (![icon][img1]).